-Similar to other ultra-processed and junk foods, many of these products contain additives and factory-made ingredients that most of us wouldn’t recognize, such as maltodextrin and methylcellulose (which is, rather unappetizingly, also used as a laxative).
+Similar to other ultra-processed and junk foods, many of these products contain additives and factory-made ingredients that most of us wouldn’t recognise, such as maltodextrin and methylcellulose (which is, rather unappetisingly, also used as a laxative).
 What’s more, there’s strong evidence that these ultra-processed foods are damaging to human health, causing problems such as obesity, diabetes and heart disease.(3) There’s also indications that ultra-processed foods are responsible for significant environmental degradation.(4)

 The answer?
 Stick mainly to whole and minimally processed foods, such as fruits, vegetables, beans and whole grains.

 Food waste is one of the less well-known aspects of sustainable food – and receives much less coverage in the mainstream media than the plant-food vs animal product debate.
 But the statistics on food waste are staggering.